X01XX/UES-Forth/README.md

 can be deleted.
 Corner clusters are the most data-efficient way to describe the regions, based on my experience.
 There may be an opportunity for a mathematical proof here, but I don't have that talent.
-Corner clusters, sharing data, can go as low as one term per region, depending on how regularly the regions are found to be arranged.
+Corner clusters, sharing data, can go as low as one term per defining region, depending on how regularly the regions are found to be arranged.
+Placeholder regions are a side effect of the calculations.

 Understanding is tenuous at first, then improves with more data, selected to find/test corners, like IRL.